 Academic life at St Paul’s is uniquely stimulating and the key reason that most families choose the school.
 We aim to instil in each student an excitement about learning for its own sake and a love of scholarship which will serve them throughout their life.
 While success in examinations is important, a St Paul’s education goes far beyond this and at every stage, students are encouraged to pursue intellectual, creative and cultural interests beyond the formal curriculum.

-For the first three years, all girls study a broad range of subjects including English, mathematics, history, geography, Latin, religious studies, art and design, drama, music, the sciences, two modern foreign languages and ICT.
-In the V and VI girls study seven subjects in the core curriculum: English, English Literature, mathematics, biology, chemistry, physics and a modern foreign language.
+For the first three years, all pupils study a broad range of subjects including English, mathematics, history, geography, Latin, religious studies, art and design, drama, music, the sciences, a Languages Discovery course involving linguistics and taster courses in German, Mandarin and Russian, followed by choosing two modern foreign languages from a choice of six, and ICT.
+In the V and VI students study seven subjects in the core curriculum: English, English Literature, mathematics, biology, chemistry, physics and a modern foreign language.
 In addition, they choose four subjects from eighteen options, providing significant breadth in curriculum choice.
-All subjects are then studied to GCSE or IGCSE level, or to well-established school directed courses in art, drama and music.
-Non-examined general studies courses encourage girls to develop their scholarly interests in the V and VI, away from the constraints of defined specifications, to explore cross-curricular connections and to engage in broader discussions about ideas.
+All subjects are then studied to GCSE or IGCSE level, or to school directed courses in art, drama, history of art and music.
+Non-examined general studies courses encourage students to develop their scholarly interests in the V and VI, away from the constraints of defined specifications, to explore cross-curricular connections and to engage in broader discussions about ideas.

 The full curriculum policy, which may change marginally from time to time, is available here.